August Wilson Brings Ma Rainey to Life in Jim Crow America

 August Wilson’s 1920s Jazz Age play opens with a mic check in a small recording studio in Chicago, as Irvin and Mel, two white men, are arguing about recording Ma Rainey, famed Mother of the Blues.
 “I can handle her, Mel,” says Irvin.
 No such luck.

-The practice room for the band, and the recording studio, are crowded into a small space, overflowing with action.
+The “run-down practice room” in a 1927 Chicago recording studio are crowded into a small space, overflowing with action.
 And from inside the claustrophobic studio, we hear about the world outside: wrenching stories of near lynchings and rape.
 Ma’s late entrance is caused by a Chicago policeman who is harassing her.
 Irv has to bribe him.

 But all is not grim.
 How do you settle the bet over whether you spell music “musik” or “music” in a room full of people who do not know how to spell?
 There are jokes, debate, and boasts.
 The four clashing Black band members argue and philosophize–while they practice, eat, and wait for Ma to show up.
 Pursuing the meaning of life, Toledo opines: “Black people are too focused on having a good time.”
 Slow Drag counters, “What’s wrong with having a good time, anyway?”
 These four consummate musicians thrive on their disagreements.